wp-plugins/synved-shortcodes/readme.txt

 == Changelog ==

+= 1.5.6 =
+* Added template parameters in the link parameters documentation
+* Fix a few notices for undefined indexes

 = 1.5.5 =
 * Fix descriptions and added link to Settings from plugins list
 * Add image_link variable to visual item data